Quickly create your Alaska Health Care Directive and Living Will

 Alaska law does not contain signature or witnessing requirements for a living will without a POA.
 But it is best to follow the above signature requirements for all advance directives.
 This can help to avoid any hesitancy by your health care providers to act according to your wishes.

-Although your out-of-state health care directive and living will might be valid in Alaska, you should consider updating your estate plan (include your advance directives) when you move.
-This will help to ensure that your health care directive and living will is current and follows Alaska’s laws.
-You can create a personalized health care directive and living will that’s customized to Alaska law with FindLaw for $35 without even having to leave the comfort of home.
+Although your out-of-state living will might be valid in Alaska, you should consider updating your estate plan (include your advance directives) when you move.
+This will help to ensure that your living will is current and follows Alaska’s laws.
+You can create a personalized living will that’s customized to Alaska law with FindLaw from the comfort of home.

 No, there is no requirement that you create a durable power of attorney (POA) for health care.
 A POA allows you to designate a trusted person as your health care agent.
 This person would make medical decisions for you if you become medically unable to make them for yourself.